tarakantaacharya/JDBC_Login_Register_Servlet/README.md

 cd JDBC_Login_Register_Servlet
 ```

+---

 ### 3️⃣ Configure the MySQL Database

 #### **1. Create a new database**
-Log into MySQL and run:
+Log into MySQL and execute:
 ```sql
 CREATE DATABASE user_db;
 ```